 I enjoy holding cartoon-illustration workshops and talk about working as a writer and an illustrator.

-Encouraging young people to draw is tremendously rewarding for the artist and invaluable for the children.
+Encouraging young people to draw and write is tremendously rewarding for the artist and invaluable for the children.
 We all have a great time!Type of Artist: Author

 I have held workshops at The Edinburgh Book Festival, The Cheltenham Festival of Literature, The Bath Festival of Children’s Literature, The Hay Book Festival and many others around the country.
 If possible, I try to get parents to draw too.
 Grown-ups often seem hesitant at the start but by the end of a session they are usually laughing and enjoying the experience as much as their offspring.